You've played games - now hear from the Girl Geeks who make them!

 History of #SheMakesGames - From making games to so much more...

 From here we heard from talented women in the local game development industry about their journeys into the games industry and what the game development cycle looks like.
-There was also a unique opportunity to have hand-on workshops with experts from Unreal, Mountains, Lumi Consulting, Zero Latency and EA Firemonkeys.
+In 2017, we held #SheMakes_Games again with more hands-on workshops from amazing women in the gaming industry and an eye opening keynote by Anna Tito about her experiences working in AAA studios around the world.

 Girl Geek Academy conducted a survey for women in games in Australia as background research to solidify our own experiences and expertise in running events for women in Victoria.